 - Sleep cycles

 - Eye contact

 - Reducing interfering behaviors

-These skills, and more, can be taught with ABA.
-Overall, Helping Hands is here to help your child find the help they need in order to thrive and live happily.
+These skills, and more, can be taught through ABA.
+We are here to help your child find the help they need in order to thrive and live happily.

 Preparing your Child for the Future